theneva/dissertation/src/results.md

 TODO

-### Results by criterion
+### Results by strategy

-Take each row from the framework and compare.
-TODO: start out with only manual and container-based manual.
-Are they feasible for continuous deployment?
+This subsection presents experiences from and reflections on each deployment strategy.

-#### TODO: Criterion 1
+_This has not been completed yet._

 TODO: I have a lot of results from manual- and docker-based deployment (no script-based yet), but have not had time to actually put them in the document.